eli-rosee/paper_web_game/README.md

 - Get hit by scissors and you die - you become a sad dead piece of paper and can't do anything :(

 ## How It Works (kind of)
 When you move or throw scissors, it tells the server, which tells everyone else.
 There's also some math happening to make sure all players see projectiles and movement in roughly the same place at roughly the same time (accounting for network delay).
+Lots of JSON and JS at work here for both server communication and game logic.
 Surprisingly non-trivial for a dumb game about paper.

 ## Tech Stack